How can managers best create sales reports?

 Business Intelligence (BI) has grown rapidly in its popularity in recent years.
-It is easy use, and the depth and variety of the reports available has made it a must-have for businesses wishing to improve their competitive advantage.
+It is easy to use, and the depth and variety of the reports available have made it a must-have for businesses wishing to improve their competitive advantage.

 It addresses all the problems of the other systems by offering mobile, easily created and easily interpreted reports.
 Most BI solutions run off cloud computing and this makes it possible to access reports and keep them updated across all your devices while on the move.

 The software also offers easy customisation of your reports - you tell it what you need to know and it responds.
 If new questions arise, you can get a clear answer in a few button clicks, without requiring assistance from your IT team.